-Join us for a memorable evening with Dan Kittredge, organic farmer and executive director of the Bionutrient Food Association and Real Food Campaign.
+Join us for a memorable evening with Dan Kittredge, organic farmer and executive director of the Bionutrient Food Association.
 Dan connects the dots between human health and the way our food is grown in this interactive 2-hour presentation.

 At this talk, you'll learn:

 - why human vitality depends on soil vitality